Peace treaty: Modern history

 Famous examples include the Treaty of Paris (1815), signed after Napoleon's defeat at the Battle of Waterloo, and the Treaty of Versailles, formally ending the First World War between Germany and the Allies.
-Despite popular belief, the war did not end completely until the Allies concluded peace with the Ottoman Empire in 1919 at the Treaty of Sèvres.
+Despite popular belief, the war did not end completely until the Allies concluded peace with the Ottoman Empire in 1919 at the Treaty of Sèvres, and even then the reaction to this treaty caused the outbreak of the Turkish War of Independence.
+Upon the victory of the Turkish National Movement in that conflict and the signing of the Treaty of Lausanne, the last major diplomatic extension of the First World War came to an end.

 The Treaty of Versailles, as well as the Kellogg-Briand Pact, is possibly the most notorious of peace treaties, and is blamed by many historians for the rise of Nazism in Germany and the eventual outbreak of the Second World War in 1939.
 The costly reparations that Germany was forced to pay the victors, the fact that Germany had to accept sole responsibility for starting the war, and the harsh restrictions on German rearmament were all listed in the Treaty of Versailles and caused massive resentment in Germany.
 Whether or not the treaty can be blamed for starting another war, it exemplifies the difficulties involved in making peace.
 However, no such conflict resulted from the more punitive settlement with the Ottoman Empire.

 Another famous example would be the series of peace treaties known as the Peace of Westphalia.
 It initiated modern diplomacy, involving the modern system of nation-states.
 Subsequent wars were no longer over religion but revolved around issues of state.
 That encouraged Catholic and Protestant powers to ally, leading to a number of major realignments.

 The Korean War is an example of a conflict that was ended by an armistice, rather than a peace treaty with the Korean Armistice Agreement.
 However, that war has never technically ended, because a final peace treaty or settlement has never been achieved.

 A more recent example of a peace treaty is the 1973 Paris Peace Accords that sought to end the Vietnam War.